Special Educational Needs and Disabilities (SEND)

 Proud winners of The National SEND Awards 2019 'Partnership with Parents' category.

-Little Hill is honoured to announce that we are one of this years winners of the prestigious National SEND Awards.
+Little Hill is honoured to announce that we were one of the winners of the prestigious National SEND Awards for 2019.
 These awards celebrate good practice in inclusion for under 25s nationally and span primary, secondary, special school and alternative provision, as well as further education.
 A fantastic achievement to have been singled out in this way and gained such wide recognition.

 Supporting pupils with additional needs at our school- Key principles:

 A commitment to inclusivity